 CEJA governs power generation from private and municipal coal, oil, and natural gas-fired EGUs and sets a roadmap for shifting power generation away from these EGUs towards clean energy sources.
 While the overall approach is different from the Clean Power Plan, CEJA is, on a basic level, a generation shifting approach.
 However, the difference with CEJA is that the Illinois approach was promulgated via statute by Illinois General Assembly, not by an administrative agency rulemaking, which would require legislative authority for its actions.
 Importantly, the West Virginia v.
 EPA decision did not limit the authority of individual states to adopt clean energy initiatives.
-Other states may follow Illinois' approach of legislating specific emission reductions.
+After the Supreme Court's decision, absent action by Congress, individual states, as opposed to USEPA, will need to take the lead in these initiatives, perhaps following Illinois' approach.■